 Erysipelas often affects the face, arms, or legs.
 However, it can happen anywhere on the skin.

 - Skin that is warm, red, firm, and swollen

 - Fever or chills

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and past health.
 A physical exam will be done.
-The doctor can diagnose erysipelas based on the appearance of the skin.
+The doctor can diagnose erysipelas based on a skin exam.

 - Blood tests